*This has been adopted from “BBC Grammar Challenge” programme

 Christmas or Easter not the day only).

+out of.
 Examples: They flew (from) Paris to London.
-When are you coming back
+When are you coming

-(to) Tanzania?
+back (to) Tanzania?
 They arrived (in) Spain.
 I arrived (at) the hotel.
-We got

-(off) a public vehicle.
+We got (off) a public vehicle.
 We went (via) Kariakoo.
-They went home (by)
+They went home

-bus.
+(by) bus.
 There is a bridge (over) the river.
-They went (to) the market to
+They went (to) the market

 Some